RA2211003010031/21CSC304J-Complier-Design/Exp4/readme.md

 ## Example

-For `Exp4_simple.cpp`, the program will prompt for input and display the transformed grammar based on the input provided.
+For `Left_factroing.cpp`, the program will prompt for input and display the left-factored grammar.

-For `Exp4_Medium.cpp`, the program will display the original grammar, the grammar after eliminating left recursion, and the grammar after performing left factoring.
+For `Left_recursion.cpp`, the program will prompt for input and display the grammar after eliminating left recursion.